taylornoh/464_Message_Bus_Activity/README.md

 # To Run:

-1. Navigate to the directory where your desired service python file is
+1. Navigate to the directory where your desired service python file is: "<service_directory>/src/"
 2. Run "python <service>.py
 3. On a separate terminal, navigate to the corresponding service's directory
 4. Run "python <other-service.py"